-It is important to understand the differences between contrasting AGP’s.
-The sub-type descriptions are outlined below;
+It is important to understand the differences between contrasting Artificial Grass Pitches (AGPs).
+The subtype descriptions are:

 - Sand Dressed - This has sand base rather than sand infilling.
 A sand dressed pitch has a heavier amount of fibres which are more exposed, giving it a greener appearance.
 This is the preferred surface for club hockey.

 - Sand Filled - 20-25mm tufted carpet covered filled with graded sand laid over a rubber shock pad and engineering base.
 Most common surface for STP's, used in particular for hockey & football, but can be used by other activities, such as American Football, Lacrosse, and training for Rugby and Athletics.

 - Water Based - Similar pile to sand based, very dense synthetic sports surfaces that are irrigated with water.
 Combined with some form of underlay/shock-pad, sometimes integral.
 The carpets or the pad are typically designed to hold up the water flow at a specific rate.
 This is the preferred surface for Hockey and is used for first class games.